ewok0116/internshiptemplate/daily/day01.md

 ## 📘 What I Learned
-- I get familiar with the usage of github
+- I got familiar with the usage of github.
-- Practised what I learned from data base courses and made a relational model diagram
+- Practised what I learned from data base courses and made a relational model diagram.
+- Practised Kotlin.
+Gotten more familiar with it.

 ## ❓ Questions
 How to make my app look more professional